cfstras/cfmedias/README.md

 License
 -------
 Currently, cfmedias is under a Beerware license.
-This means you are free to use it (and its code) for anything you want, but the author would be happy if you tell them about what you do with it and also very happy if you spend them a beer.
+This means you are free to use it (and its code) for anything you want, but the authors would be happy if you tell them about what you do with it and also very happy if you spend them a beer.

 Disclaimer